-If you want to know how to use Instagram marketing for your business, creating a profile is a practical first step.
-This includes your Instagram bio, profile photo (use your company logo to build brand recognition), and link (don’t forget to add tracking parameters).
+If you want to know how to use Instagram marketing for your business, creating a company account is a practical first step.
+Here are the steps to turn your regular account into corporate Instagram account:

-Your bio is a bit of text where you share a bit about your brand, who is behind the account, and what to expect from following your account
+There are several ways to market your business on Instagram, including promoting via your Instagram bio.
+Your bio is a bit of text where you share a bit about your brand, who is behind the account, and what to expect from following your account.

 Your profile link is super important.
 Unlike social media channels, Instagram isn’t link-friendly.
 They only allow one in your bio.
 You can’t have links from individual photos (paid is a different story).